Solo Travel in Croatia

 Buses – International buses run from Zagreb to other European countries such as Austria, Italy, Germany, Switzerland and Slovenia.
 Travel from Dubrovnik to the Bay of Kotor (a stunning place).

-Train – Or catch a train which although may be a bit slower, can be a good way of seeing the scenery.
+Train – You can also take a train which although may be a bit slower, can be a good way of seeing the scenery.
 Trains go to Germany, Slovenia, Serbia, Bosnia, Hungary and Austria.
-The main train station in Zagreb takes credit cards and the staff speak really good English.
+The main train station in Zagreb takes credit cards and the staff speak good English.

 Where can I go from here?